Share this article

 A Beagle looks up at a diabetic dog treat.

 Just like diabetic humans, dogs with diabetes have difficulty creating insulin which means they’re unable to control their own blood sugar levels.
-Diet plays an important part in staying on top of the disease, but that doesn't mean diabetic doggies have to miss out on all the fun!
-We’re bringing you six delicious diabetic dog treats to drool over so no one has to be left out!
+Diet plays an important part in staying on top of the disease, but that doesn't mean diabetic doggies have to ignore their love for dog treats!
+We’re bringing you 10 diabetic dog treats and three delicious homemade diabetic dog treats recipes to drool over, so no one has to be left out.

 What are diabetic dog treats?